ZhenyingZhu/ToDoAndTracker/README.md

 Left bar shows a list of tags similar to planner.
 Middle bar shows a list of projects which are similar to planner as well.
 In the right shows the project report.

-In the top of the right place, provide three options to choose the kind of reports:

-1. detail report: shows if the project is completed, since the first task starts how long has spent.
-List each task and their events' efficiency.
+The propject report shows if the project is completed, since the first task starts how long has spent.
+List each task and their events' efficiency, and then the project note.

-2. calendar report: shows how many days are spent on this project.
-Show the events and their efficiency.
+#### Calendar Report Page

+Shows a calendar.
+In the top can select month.
+In the left list tags and projects.

+In each cell of the calendar, list all the projects of the day.
+Should be able to distinguish if all the tasks have been done on that day.
+It can be decided later.

+Can also show an efficiency view.
+It lists all daily efficiencies by how many task is done.
+This can be decided later.

+#### Daily Report Page

 **HERE**

-per day, per project and an efficiency view.
-Should allow to select as a drop down list in the nav bar.

 Day report shows how a day is spent.
 A list of projects that is expect to start and the tasks that are done.
 Then show keynotes from previous diaries, and then allow to write a new diary.

-Project report shows a caldendar with how each tasks is done.

-Efficiciency view is a caldendar with all daily efficiencies by how many task is done.
-This can be decided later.

-#### Calendar

-Day report shows how a day is spent.
-A list of projects that is expect to start and the tasks that are done.
-Then show keynotes from previous diaries, and then allow to write a new diary.

-Project report shows a caldendar with how each tasks is done.

-Efficiciency view is a caldendar with all daily efficiencies by how many task is done.
-This can be decided later.

 #### Diary